drewww/breach/docs/plan.md

 Make some basic animations.
 An overlay animations file can store this.

-1. Make a text crawl animation.
+1. DONE Make a text crawl animation.
 Takes x, y, string, duration OR delay.
 Animates it in. (learn option parameters for this).
-1. Make a text flash animation?
+1. DONE Make a text flash animation?
 This may be trivial but good to standardize in one place. (how would it end in ON mode? if we wanted a flicker->on, and/or flicker->off)
    What is this exactly?
 Takes string, fg,  bg, location, flash frequency, flash count?
-1. Animate + fade animation.
+1. DONE Animate + fade animation.
 Like a health loss notice. -1, -2, etc. Float multiple tiles up.
    a.
 Add fade.

 # Animation Ideas
  1. Sparking particle (controls: direction, frequency, color, index)
    a.
 This would be an in-world animation, not an overlay/screen coordinate particle.
+   b.
+Actually, the overlay is currently working in world coordinates not screen.
+So, TODO get it working in screen coordinates also.
  1. Explosion
  1. Line (multiple waypoints??)